 - It can be used for the interpretation of lithology.

-To ensure that correct correlation is occurring, the mud logging geologist must make note (Figure 4), or take into account, the various factors which may affect the rate of penetration.
+To ensure correct correlation is occurring, the mud logging geologist must make notes (Figure 4) or consider the factors that may affect the penetration rate.
 The more common ones include:

 Drilling Fluid Related